 - Sea The Stars (2 Wins)

-Looking over the past renewals, there is only one stallion whose offspring have been disappointed with multiple attempts but no wins in the King George VI and Queen Elizabeth Stakes, that stallion is Halling who has failed to produce a winner from 6 runners.
+Looking over the past renewals, there is only one stallion whose offspring have been disappointed with multiple attempts but no wins in the King George VI and Queen Elizabeth Stakes; that stallion is Halling, who has failed to produce a winner from 5 runners.

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Goliath in 2024, winning for F-H Graffard at odds of 25/1 under the guidance of Christophe Soumillon.
-Looking at the runners at the head of the market over the last 20 renewals there have been 9 winning favourites in the race.
-Before placing your bet on the 2025 King George VI and Queen Elizabeth Stakes head over to see which other runners today are being backed by the best racing tipsters today.
+Looking at the runners at the head of the market over the last 20 renewals, there have been 9 winning favourites in the race.
+Remember to bookmark the best racing tipsters page so you can get easy access to the best OLBG racing tipsters.

 Article Contributor Information